jrpotter/notebook/notes/c17/types.md

 ### Literals

 Negative integer literals are typed in a counterintuitive way.
 When the compiler sees a number of form `-X`, the type of `X` is determined *before* being negated.
-Promotion rules are as follows:
+Promotion follows the **first fit rule** described as follows:

 | Decimal     | Oct/Hex              |
 | ----------- | -------------------- |